 Very revered, she is part of the group of gods of the Rain that populate the Aztec Olympus and indeed some texts describe her as the wife of the powerful Tlaloc, the supreme god of the Rain.

-Not directly associated with the sea, she had control over the waters and that is why she was feared by the Aztecs.
+Not directly associated with the sea, she had control over the waters and that is why the Aztecs feared her.
 Terrible, she can cause floods and droughts and numerous human sacrifices were offered to appease her.
 A hateful sacrifice to Tlaloc was that of the children, who were drowned in his honor.
 They both have eerie appearances with hollow eyes, blue skin, and a large mouth from which two strong fangs protrude.

 Unlike Tlaloc, the unpronounceable Chalchiuhtlique did not demand human sacrifices; instead, during the five annual festivals dedicated to her, the austere Aztec priests plunged into the waters of a lake and hopped like frogs, also making the verse.
 Why?
 To win the sympathy of the goddess, of course, and promote fertility.
 It would have been fun to see them.